ReCodEx/api/README.md

 ### Prerequisites

-You need a web server with PHP (8.1+) and MySQL or MariaDB database.
+You need a web server with PHP (8.2+, 8.3 currently used in development) and MySQL or MariaDB database.

 We recommend installing PHP from remi repository: